 This is the only model on the list that is considered to be "semi-open", and that is due to the integrated bass venting system.
 By using extra side vents which allow air to pass through, this makes for improved bass reproduction although you may experience a bit of sound leak at high operating volumes.

-Mixing the stellar audio performance with the premium build, sleek look and support for cell phones with an in-line mic/controls makes the ATH-WS1100iS our Editor's Choice and top headphones to buy for bass.
+Mixing the stellar audio performance with the premium build, sleek look and support for cell phones with an in-line mic/controls makes the ATH-WS1100iS our Editor's Choice and our top recommended purchase for those looking for the best bass headphones.

 A lesser-known brand in the audio game is V-Moda who have only been in the industry since 2004.
 Despite being in the industry for less than 20 years, they have made a significant mark during their time thus far, and their headphones are widely known for their build quality and performance.